NotePlan/plugins/jgclark.SearchExtensions/README.md

 - **/flexiSearch** presents a dialog box which allows you to select all available options, without needing to know which of the following specific commands to call.
 <img width="500px" alt="FlexiSearch" src="flexiSearch-dialog1@2x.png">
+Note: when /flexiSearch is run on iPhone or iPad you will need to close the dialog box by pressing the X in the top right-hand corner after the search has run.
+(I'm trying to find a way around this limitation.)

 - **/quickSearch** searches across **all notes** (both calendar and regular notes), saving to a pre-set 'Quick Search Results' note.
 (Alias: **/qs**.)
 - **/search** searches across **all notes**  (both calendar and regular notes).
 (Alias: **/ss**.)